 Things to Look for when Picking a Good Dog Food

-Although we primarily looked at the protein content (and the sources from which the protein was derived) when putting together our recommendations below, we also considered a number of other important factors.
+Although we primarily looked at the protein content (and the sources from which the protein was derived) when putting together our recommendations above, we also considered a number of other important factors.
 In fact, you should always look for foods that have a couple of key features.

 Specifically, you’ll want to look for foods that: